Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 how to combine graphql queries

-For example, you can retrieve a list of authors from a GraphQL API using the following query to get their first and last names only:
+For example, we can retrieve a list of authors from a GraphQL API using the following query to get their first and last names only:

 {